Quality of Service (QOS)

 Other QOS Options

 • Flags Used by the slurmctld to override or enforce certain characteristics.
-Valid options are:
+To clear a previously set value use the modify command with a new value of -1.

 • DenyOnLimit If set, jobs using this QOS will be rejected at submission time if they do not conform to the QOS 'Max' limits as stand-alone jobs.
 Jobs that go over these limits when other jobs are considered, but conform to the limits when considered individually will not be rejected.
 Instead they will pend until resources are available (as by default without DenyOnLimit).
 Group limits (e.g. GrpTRES) will also be treated like 'Max' limits (e.g. MaxTRESPerNode) and jobs will be denied if they would violate the limit as stand-alone jobs.
 This currently only applies to QOS and Association limits.